tomotaco/NDIReceiver53NDI6/README.md

 in NDI SDK for UnrealEngine (3.4 to 3.6) for UE5.3.

 - Version 3.3 for UE5.2 seems working well with sound.
-- Version 3.4 for UE5.3 has red square blinking issue and no sound issue.
+- Version 3.4 for UE5.3 has red square blinking issue and that with no sound.
-- Version 3.5 and 3.6 for UE5.3 has no sound issue.
+- Version 3.5 and 3.6 for UE5.3 has the issue with no sound.

 ## Reproduction steps